Training normalizing flows with computationally intensive target probability distributions: Gradient estimators

-Given that, the calculation of $\gri$ using auto-differentiation capabilities of modern machine learning frameworks would proceed as illustrated with the pseudo-code in Algorithm~\ref{alg:g2} and schematically in Figure~\ref{fig_schem_alg}b.
+and then using the backpropagation to calculate the gradient.
+Please note that $L_{RE}$ it is not a real loss function, as it is not minimized by the SGD (only part of it's expression is differentiated).
+The real loss function remains the $F_q$. $L_{RE}$ is just an auxiliary expression used to calculate the gradient of the $D_{KL}$.
+This illustrated with the pseudo-code in Algorithm~\ref{alg:g2} (right) and schematically in Figure~\ref{fig_schem_alg}b.
 This requires running the flow two times: forward to obtain $\bphi_i$, then backward to calculate $\bz'$, but the gradients have to be calculated only on the second pass.
 The stripped-down version of the actual \texttt{Python} code is presented in Listing~\ref{lst:gre} in the \ref{app:implementation}.